ArchipelagoMW/Archipelago/worlds/mlss/docs/en_Mario & Luigi Superstar Saga.md

 ## When the player receives an item, what happens?

 Items will be placed directly into the players inventory after a few seconds.
-Sometimes for certain events and cutscenes to be properly triggered right after you recieved an item, you may have to leave and re-enter the room to properly load everything required for the respective event or cutscene.
+Sometimes for certain events and cutscenes to be properly triggered right after you received an item, you may have to leave and re-enter the room to properly load everything required for the respective event or cutscene.